Eba

-Ẹ̀bà / Utara (in Nigeria) as it's commonly known or Pinon (in Togo, Benin, and southern Ghana) is a staple swallow from Nigeria, also eaten in the West African sub-region and other African countries.
-The term èbà originates from the Yoruba people of southwest Nigeria.
-It is also called Utara by the Igbo People of Southeast Nigeria.
-It is a cooked starchy vegetable food made from dried grated cassava (manioc) flour commonly known as garri.
+Ẹ̀bà (Yoruba) also known as Ebe or Pinon' (in Togo, Benin, and southern Ghana) is a staple swallow from Nigeria, Togo and Benin, also eaten in the West African sub-region and other African countries.
+The term èbà originates from Yoruba.
+It is a cooked starchy vegetable food made from dried grated cassava (manioc) flour commonly known as garri all across West Africa.
 It is often eaten with rich soups and stews, with beef, stockfish or mutton.
 The dish is often described as having a slightly sour, sharp taste.